Plant Species Recognition with Optimized 3D Polynomial Neural Networks and Variably Overlapping Time-Coherent Sliding Window: Theoretical Framework

 Nevertheless, this usually does not matter in machine learning applications where each window can be treated independently and the result is determined by aggregating the results obtained on each individual window.
 However, the VOTCSW method consists in creating a causal 3-dimensional representation that is analogous to a video and which can be processed as a video in the sense that there is a time coherence between two consecutive windows meaning that one necessarily appears before the other and is spatially correlated with it.
 To ensure that, we define, given a matrix $I$ of size $H\times W$ representing an image, the following sequences describing a time--coherent left-to-right, top-to-bottom sliding pattern:

 where $\mathcal{W}_n$ is the n-th window extracted from the image $I$, $h$ is a constant determined using Theorem \ref{theorem:condition on the parameters} and Proposition \ref{prop:h}, and $\alpha$ is calculated using Proposition \ref{prop:alpha_simple}.
 This pattern is a modification of the one described in Figure \ref{fig:sliding_window} such that when the window slides to the right edge of the rectangle, it slides downward by a step, and slides back to the left until reaching the left edge before it slides downward again and slides back to the right edge.
 As a result, this pattern ensures the time--coherence of the 3-dimensional representation created by the VOTCSW method.
-Another property of the VOTCSW method is that it performs an oversampling of the pixels due to the window overlap that enables the window to cover the same pixel more than once. \begin{proposition} The maximum oversampling factor for a pixel in an image that is processed with the VOTCSW method with an overlap $\alpha$ is $\dfrac{1}{(1-\alpha)^2}$. \end{proposition} \begin{proof} We designate by $(x,y)$ a pixel in a given image.
-We suppose that $h$, $M$, and $\gamma$ were chosen prior to the use of the VOTCSW method and that the overlap $\alpha$ was calculated for the image.
-For the pixel $(x,y)$ to be contained in a given window $(n,m)$ such that $(n,m)\in[\![0,\sqrt{M}-1]\!]^2$, the following conditions need to be verified:
+Another property of the VOTCSW method is that it performs an oversampling of the pixels due to the window overlap that enables the window to cover the same pixel more than once. \begin{proposition} The maximum oversampling factor for a pixel in an image that is processed with the VOTCSW method with an overlap $\alpha$ is $\dfrac{1}{(1-\alpha)^2}$. \end{proposition} Refer to Appendix A for proof.
+Proposition \ref{prop:oversampling} implies that $\alpha_{min}$ and $\alpha_{max}$ are means to control the maximum oversampling factor of a pixel.
+Moreover, it implies that, the smaller the image, the more its pixels will be oversampled which will definitely alter the class distribution for a classification problem if the size distribution in each class is uneven.
+This may prove useful in certain cases of image classification where the images representing the least represented class happen to be the smallest in size.
+Finally, the VOTCSW method can be summarized in the following steps: \begin{enumerate} \item[1.]
+Ensure that the image dataset has a single aspect ratio $\beta$ and determine $H_{max}$ and $H_{min}$. \item[2.]
+Choose $\alpha_{min}$, $\alpha_{max}$, $M$ and $h$ as recommended in Theorem \ref{theorem:condition on the parameters} and Proposition \ref{prop:h}.
+Define $\gamma=\beta$. \item[3.]
+Choose a time--coherent sliding pattern such as the one described in Eq. (\ref{eq:sliding_pattern}) and use it for each image in the dataset. \end{enumerate}